covid19india/api/README.md

 ## Citation

-You can cite us in your work in the following format
+You can cite us in your work in the following format:

 ```tex
 @misc{covid19indiaorg2020tracker,